dimagi/commcare-hq/corehq/apps/linked_domain/README.md

 1. Setting up a practice domain and then a production domain
 1. Multi-geography projects that have one upstream domain and then a downstream domain for each of several different locations.

-Most domain links are _local_, meaning all domains reside in the same HQ cloud environment.
+Most domain links are local, meaning all domains reside in the same HQ cloud environment.
-There are also _remote_ links, where the upstream domain is in a different environment than the downstream domain(s).
+There are also [remote links](#remote_links), where the upstream domain is in a different environment than the downstream domain(s).
 Not all functionality is supported by remote links, but most of it is.
 See below for more under Remote Links.